shadd-anderson/google-spreadsheet-updater/README.md

 # google-spreadsheet-updater

-Updates a spreadsheet of team rosters for Overwatch Pretenders
+scraper.py lays out a couple of basic methods to use to update a spreadsheet.

-** Will revise this code to make it more available rather than coded for one specific purpose **
+overbuff_scraper.py allows for more specific functionality for the rosters of Overwatch Pretenders (www.overwatchpretenders.com)